blakecannell/bbc-sound-effects-download/README.md

 4. Change directory to the package:
   - *macOS*: `cd ~/Desktop/bbc-sound-effects-download-master`
   - *Windows 10*: I'm not sure about the folder structure of where the Linux shell is installed so..
 Hit me up and I'll work through this part with you (please update me with it's location if you run through this successfully so I can edit this readme).

-  Note: If you're not running a unix-like environment nor a Windows machine capable of running a Linux shell, see the "Legacy" section below.
 5. Run the following: `sudo sh ./download.sh`
   - *This will ask your for your password, this is the login to your macOS account.
 If you're on the Windows 10 Linux shell you would have created an account when you installed the shell, use that.*